Oprah Winfrey Running For President in 2020 After Trump’s Shocking Victory?

 Donald Trump Address Congress — See The Event

 If anything, Oprah has the kind of warm heart we need in office, which makes her MORE qualified than Donald in a way.
 The philanthropist has given back to dozens of charities over the years, and is a positive, motivational speaker or role model to millions of Americans.
-We definitely wouldn’t mind voting for Oprah, especially after hearing who else is considering running.
-Kanye West and Charlie Sheen have BOTH come forward to suggest 2020 campaigns.
-Heck, even Bernie Sanders might give it another go!
-Anything is possible!
+We definitely wouldn’t mind voting for Oprah, but unfortunately, her running is a long shot.

+“Oprah isn’t running for President in 2020,” a source tells HollywoodLife.com EXCLUSIVELY.
+“She has a great life and though she has nothing to hide, she also has nothing to prove.
+She is happy to help in the political process, but she doesn’t want the most powerful position in the world, she doesn’t want those headaches.”
+Hey, we’ll take all the help we can get!

 HollywoodLifers, would YOU vote for Oprah if she decided to run for president?
 Tell us why, or why not!